-Proposals for STI projects have to be submitted electronically using PT-Outline Web Tool, accessible through https://ptoutline.eu/app/jfs21.
+Proposals for STI projects have to be submitted electronically using PT-Outline Web Tool, accessible through https://ptoutline.eu/app/JFS23STI.

-During the submission phase, the web tool will be open from the publishing date of the Call on 15 June 2021 until October 15th 2021, 12:00pm CEST (noon) / 05:00pm Bangkok/Jakarta time.
+During the submission phase, the web tool will be open from the publishing date of the Call on 01st of December 2023 until 15th of April 2024, 12:00pm CEST (noon) / 05:00pm Bangkok/Jakarta time.